Home care charge rate calculator

 This calculator is an estimate for internal planning.
 It does not replace payroll, employment law, tax, commissioning, or pricing advice.
 Use your actual rota, payroll, pension, holiday, mileage, and local market data before making commercial decisions.

-Care Agency Cost Calculator FAQ
+Home Care Charge Rate Calculator FAQ

 No. The calculator is free to use without registration.
 You can print the result, save it as a PDF from your browser, or share a link with the non-personal inputs encoded in the URL.